mauriciosoares/core.js/README.md

 Core.start('tweet'); // Log: starting tweet module
 ```

-For every module you have an enviroment called sandbox, this is the only guy your module will ever gonna speak to.
+For every module you have an enviroment called sandbox, this is the only guy your module will ever speak to.

 It garantees that if your module tries to call something that doesn't exists or is broken, it won't break the module itself.